Blog Layout

 Jessica Landingham

 As a rental property investor, there are several reasons why you’d opt to manage some of your properties remotely.
-Perhaps you found a decently priced property in another city or state, or you’ve relocated and want to rent out your house instead of putting it on the market.
+Perhaps you found a decently priced rental property in another city or state, or you’ve relocated and want to rent out your house instead of putting it on the market.

-Regardless of the reason, managing rental properties remotely has been made easier by advanced technology.
+Regardless of the reason, managing long distance rental properties remotely has been made easier by advanced technology.
 However, this setup is not without challenges and undertakings.
 Here at Peak Residential, we have put together some tips to help long-distance landlords

 Screen Tenants Thoroughly